steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         The transfer of models is inefficent because they are Base64 encoded.

     Builder
-        IIS publish updates the user store but not the database which must be attached manually.
         Add a model list to control which models are added.

     Order a SQLServer book.